Dutchie1990/CryptoManager/TESTING.md

 #### User stories

 - As a user, I want to be able to see the best portfolio's based on profit and loss, in order to make investment decisions
-- As a logged in User, I want to be able to see my own performance in order to compare my portfolio with the best performing portfolio's
+- As a logged in user, I want to be able to see my own performance in order to compare my portfolio with the best performing portfolio's

-#### User stories

 ## Error page
 # Validators